-- a) Mark all symbols that have a rule where the right hand side contains only terminal symbols. - b) Mark all symbols X for which there is a rule X => $\alpha$ where every symbol in $\alpha$ is either marked or a terminal symbols. - repeat step b until nothing more can be marked. - An easy induction shows that symbol X is marked if and only if it is generating.
+- a) Mark all symbols that have a rule where the right hand side contains no non-terminal symbols. - b) Mark all symbols X for which there is a rule X => α where every symbol in α is either marked or a terminal symbols. - repeat step b until nothing more can be marked. - An easy induction shows that symbol X is marked if and only if it is generating.